Uluak-alt/vibe-switch/extension/PRIVACY.md

 - Website: https://vibeswitch.app/privacy
 - GitHub: https://github.com/yourusername/vibe-switch/issues

-## Compliance
+## Regulatory Compliance

+**Data Protection Regulations:** As Vibe Switch does not collect, store, or transmit Personal Data (as defined under GDPR and CCPA), the core requirements of these regulations are satisfied.
+Should our data handling practices change to involve Personal Data, this policy will be immediately updated to reflect specific compliance mechanisms.

-This extension complies with:
-- ✅ Chrome Web Store Developer Program Policies
+**Chrome Web Store Policies:** This extension complies with Chrome Web Store Developer Program Policies and Google's Limited Use Requirements.

-- ✅ GDPR (we don't collect personal data)
-- ✅ CCPA (California Consumer Privacy Act)
-- ✅ Google's Limited Use Requirements
+**Ongoing Commitment:** The extension's implementation rigorously adheres to the privacy representations made in this policy.

 ## Summary

 **In Plain English:**

 Vibe Switch is a privacy-first extension.
-We:
+The extension:
-- Store your settings locally on your device
+- Stores your settings locally on your device
-- Never collect your chat conversations
+- Never collects your chat conversations
-- Never track you
+- Never tracks you
-- Only communicate with Gumroad to verify license keys
+- Only communicates with Gumroad to verify license keys (one-time)
-- Are completely transparent (open source)
+- Is completely transparent with open source code available for audit

-Your data stays on your device.
-Period.
+Your data stays on your device, subject to the sync and third-party service limitations described above.

 ---

-Last Updated: December 15, 2025
+**Effective Date:** December 16, 2025

+**Version:** 1.1

+This Privacy Policy sets a high bar for privacy protection.
+The extension's implementation rigorously adheres to these representations.